 While it is very important to consider things like

-budget and financing in your home search, you can use these 5 love languages as a guide to finding the house that could become the perfect home for you.
+financing in your home search, you can use these 5 love languages as a guide to finding the house that could become the perfect home for you.